TaqieldinHamoda/CSC492VisualDesignForDeepLearningConcepts/README.md

 # CSC492 Visual Design for Deep Learning Concepts

 The following videos are provided as visual aid for deep learning concepts.
-They were created to be used by the University of Toronto Mississauga's CSC311: Introduction to Machine Learning and CSC413: Neural Networks and Deep Learning classes and were made in CSC492: Visual Design for Deep Learning Concepts project course; however, they are free to be used by anyone as long as work produced is freely available online and the original project is referenced.
+They were created to be used by the **University of Toronto Mississauga**'s *CSC311: Introduction to Machine Learning* and *CSC413: Neural Networks and Deep Learning classes*.
+These videos were created in *CSC492: Visual Design for Deep Learning Concepts* project course.

+**These videos are free to be used by anyone as long as the work produced using them is freely available online and the original project is referenced appropriately.**

 # Installation